 Okay so basically, I am assigning this cake as homework because I just know you’re are going to love it.
 Now y’all know I have a teaching degree (Home Ec) that I’ve never got to put to good use so I’m gonna get my fork ready and my red pen out and wait on your to turn in your assignments!

 You’ll need: eggs, coconut, milk, vanilla wafers, sugar, and nuts

 (we use pecans -pronounced puh-kahns)

 Place vanilla wafers in a large sealable bag and crush them with the rolling pin or any other stress relieving device.

-You see, Lela had this rolling pin (perhaps the one above) which she had used for years, as long as my mother and her sister could remember.
+You see, Lela had this rolling pin which she had used for years, as long as my mother and her sister could remember.
 After Lela passed away, both my mother and my aunt asked my grandmother about possibly having “Granny’s” rolling pin.
-My Grandmother is uniquely practical (sometimes in rather humorous ways) and not wanting to disappoint, she went to an antique store and bought another one just like it, thereby having a rolling pin to give to each daughter.
+My Grandmother was uniquely practical (sometimes in rather humorous ways) and not wanting to disappoint, she went to an antique store and bought another one just like it, thereby having a rolling pin to give to each daughter.